vp777/Rowhammer/2.TC Rowhammer/README.md

 ## Notes
 The debug information (when enabled) about the DRAM mapping are targetted towards Sandy Bridge microarchitecture CPUs.
 If there is need for stats on a different microarchitecture, the code can be easily extended by using the implementation here: [hammertime](https://github.com/vusec/hammertime/blob/master/ramses/addr.c) <br>
-Regardless of the debugging information, the main functionality of the program should stay unaffected regardless of the microarchitecture.<br><br>
+Regardless of the debugging information, the main functionality of the program should more or less remain unaffected regardless of the microarchitecture.<br><br>
 It makes use of RDTSCP for timing and the CLFLUSH for the cache eviction.
 In case the RDTSCP is not available, it can be replaced with RDTSC for x86 architectures that support it.
 <br>